eclipse-tractusx/item-relationship-service/docs/adminguide.md

 #### Different Job model versions maintenance

 Currently, the IRS only supports one version of the Job model at a time.
-This means that if Job model is changed, old models stored in minio will no longer be supported and returned from IRS endpoints.
-The IRS application will work as usual, old versions of Job can stay in the minio and don’t need to be removed - the IRS will simply ignore them.
-If you want to clear the minio from old models - the only way to achieve that is to delete them all and register a new Jobs.
+This means that if the Job model is changed in a newer IRS version, old models stored in minio will no longer be supported and returned from IRS endpoints.
+The IRS application will work as usual, old versions of Job can stay in Minio and don’t need to be removed - the IRS will simply ignore them.
+If you want to clear the minio from old models, the only way to achieve that is to delete them all and register new Jobs.